KorayGocmen/kdTree/README.md

 # kdTree
-An implementation of kdTree in 2D space
+A C++ implementation of kdTree in 2D space